 - A. The DMEMSMD group feels strongly that access to medical consultation should be readily available at all times and utilized in the following circumstances: - 1.
-Any time "BASE CONTACT" is required or recommended per protocol. - Unusual presentations or patient care situations not covered by set protocol and outside the scope of practice or comfort level of care by individual prehospital provider. - 3.
+Any time "BASE CONTACT" is required or recommended per protocol. - 2.
+Unusual presentations or patient care situations not addressed in the protocols and outside an area of familiar care by the individual prehospital provider. - 3.
 Necessary deviation from protocol deemed to be in the best interest of the patient. - 4.
 For selected patient care refusals as indicated by General Guidelines: Patient Non-Transport or Refusal. - 5.
 During the care of critically ill patient who is not responding to protocol/algorithmic treatment.